Pub and Club Guides

 - Soothill WMC 151 Soothill Lane, Soothill, BATLEY Soothill WF17 6HW (01924) 477974

 12 Church Lane

-Known as the Church House, this village and community pub dates from 1777.
-Four handpumps in the beamed bar area often offer beer from breweries in the Heavy Woollen district.
-A colourful mural depicting Thornhill's history illuminates the lounge.
-Traditional bar billiards is played in the tap room which stands on the consecrated ground of the parish church.
-A steep staircase leads to a "secret garden" with picnic tables for barbecues.
-Saturdays are popular with themed homemade meal evenings.
+Known as the Church House, this picturesque village and community pub dates from 1777.
+Six handpumps in the beamed bar area offer a varied range of beer.
+Traditional bar billiards is played in the games room which stands on the consecrated ground of the parish church.
+A steep staircase leads to a fine "secret garden" with picnic tables for barbecues and a roomy sheltered area.
 Children are welcome in the large garden.
-Home-made food available for small and large groups by prior arrangement only.
+Home-made food available for events for small and large groups.

 Friendly, traditional village local, built in 1851.
 Fine lounge and games room with pool table.
 The large beer garden/children's play area was once a bowling green.
 Boules/petanque available.
 Good sized covered patio.
 Families welcome before 9pm.
 Quiz Thursday.
 Frequently changing guest beers usually include a local ale.
 Burgers, pizza, sandwiches etc. available at times shown.

 Bowls, football, tennis and social activities are well established at this club, established in 1887, although cricket is no longer played.
 There are active walking and cycling clubs.
 There is a large room available for functions of up to 150 people.
 Access road is on a bend where The Combs joins Church Lane, to the left of Hall Lane and not accessed via Rectory View.
 Large car park.
 Short mat indoor bowls and/or table tennis in Winter.
 Rotating, well chosen guest beers, usually one session pale and one stronger pale from brewers such as Ossett, Elland, Abbeydale.
 Opening hours vary, especially in Winter. £6 membership.